Course Descriptions F-J

 1336 – INDEPENDENT STUDY

-Independent research under the supervision of a member of the Law School faculty.
-The scope and subject matter of the research project to be determined by the teacher who agrees to undertake the supervision and grading of the student’s research.
-Independent Study may be taken only one time.
+An independent study may be of two types.
+One type involves independent research under the supervision of a member of the Law School Faculty.
+The scope and subject matter of the research project to be determined by the faculty member who agrees to undertake the supervision and grading of the student's research.
+An independent study may also be a more directed review of an area of the law during which the student and faculty member meet regularly to discuss assigned readings.
+The student will be required to demonstrate a thorough knowledge of the material in some type of formal assessment.
+Independent Study is only available upon agreement with the faculty member.
+Independent Study may be taken only once.

 1344 – INSURANCE